 ELA

-The student can identify text structures and central idea, explain how details support the idea, explain the development of an author’s purpose, and how text features contribute to the meaning of informational text.
+identify text structures and central idea, explain how details support the idea, explain how an author uses evidence to support a claim, and how text features contribute to the meaning of informational text

-The student can summarize a text to enhance comprehension across genres.
+summarize a text to enhance comprehension across genres

-The student can identify and determine the meaning of unknown words and use academic vocabulary in speaking and writing.
+identify and determine the meaning of unknown words and use academic vocabulary in speaking and writing

 write expository texts about a topic, using one or more sources, providing an introduction, facts and details, some elaboration, transitions, and a conclusion